jonahvsweb/Framer-Highlightr/README.md

 Highlightr will have more options for small customizations coming soon.
 Check the roadmap for updates on what's to come.

 #### Kill All Highlights
-If you would like to quickly kill all the highlights throughout the prototype without having to delete `highlight: true` on each that `Layer` that has it you can set this option to `true`.
+If you would like to quickly kill all the highlights throughout the prototype without having to manually delete all the lines of `highlight: true` on each `Layer` then call the `killAllHighlights` property and set it to `true`.

 Default value: `'false'`
 ```coffeescript